Surdano/Credit_Risk_Analysis/README.md

 ## Summary

-Given the results, we can see that Model 2, which used the resampled(OverSampled) data, preformed much better than Model 1, even with a decrease in precision, or in other words, a slight increase in false positives.
-Model 2 with the resampled data correctly identified 99.4% of high risk loans versus the first model which only correctly identified 91%.
+Given the results, we can see that Model 2, which used the resampled(OverSampled) data, preformed much better than Model 1.
+Even though Model 2 saw a 1% decrease in precision, or in other words, saw a 1% increase in false positives.
+Model 2 with the resampled data, correctly identified 99% of high risk loans versus the first model which only correctly identified 91%.
+Model 2 would be my recommendation for which one the lending company should use.

 ---
 ## Contributors